rahmnathan/retail-service/ReadMe.md

                     </execution>
                 </executions>

-The docker-compose file will pull a MongoDB image and link it to the retail service image for easy deployment.
+The retail-service-standalone/docker-compose.yml file will pull a MongoDB image and link it to the retail service image for easy deployment.
 There is also a JMeter script in the retail-service-standalone/src/test/jmeter/ directory that allows for easy functional testing of deployments.